 Seeing Me in My Office:

-Please feel free to stop by my office anytime.
-My office is in MCS 286 (111 Cummington Mall).
-I am generally around every day, but often in meetings, so the best time to reach me is during office hours.
+Due to the pandemic, I will mostly work from home.
+Please try to reach me after class or on Monday afternoon during my office hours.
 You can also make an appointment by email.
 I'm happy to talk with you about the course, computer vision research, your plans for the future, or anything else.
 Check out my personal web page to get to know me a little.

 Teaching Fellow Responsibilities: